LoliGothick/mitama-cpp-result/docs/maybe/_APIs/or_else.md

 };
 ```

-Returns the maybe if it contains a value, otherwise calls `f` and returns the result.
+Returns the maybe if it contains a value, otherwise invokes `f` and returns the result.

 **Example**